 Fear the Turtle

 Although I wrote for the school’s daily newspaper, I never took a single journalism class during my undergraduate studies at the University of Maryland.
-But in my particular case, growing up rather poor and right next to subsidized housing projects, earning a college degree delivered more of a confidence boost than anything — much-needed validation that taught me to perform on a bigger stage and excel under pressure.
+In my particular case, growing up financially poor and right next to subsidized housing projects, meant that earning a college degree delivered more of a confidence boost than anything else — a much-needed psychological stamp of validation that taught me to perform on a bigger stage and excel under pressure.

 College certainly isn’t for everyone, but I happened to meet an English professor who believed in me.
 One semester I signed up for an African American Literature class; after attending a few classes, the professor approached me and said, “You’re in the wrong class.”